DFE-Digital/get-into-teaching-app/app/views/content/teaching-internship-providers.md

       <p>You will be able to apply for a teaching internship from January 2023.
 More information on how to apply will be available on this page, once applications open.</p>

       <p>Sign up for our emails and we will send you helpful advice and insights about getting into teaching.
-If you are eligible for the Internships Programme, we will also let you know when applications open.</p>
+If you are eligible for a teaching internship, we will also let you know when applications open.</p>

       <p><a class="button button--white" href="/mailinglist/signup">Sign up for email guidance</a></p>
     </div>